All your standard libraries will be assimilated into our

 Contributing

 We use GitHub for collaboration.
-There are a few guidelines in our CONTRIBUTING.md document.
-It would be helpful to glance over them before submitting your work, to avoid unnecessary back and forth, as well as potential disappointment.
+There are a few guidelines in our CONTRIBUTING.md.
+It would be helpful to glance over them before submitting your work.

 Licensing